Michel Debré: Family

-Michel Debré had four sons: Vincent Debré (1939–), businessman; François Debré (1942–2020), journalist; Bernard Debré (1944–2020), urologist and politician; and his fraternal twin, Jean-Louis Debré, politician.
+Michel Debré had four sons: Vincent Debré (1939–), businessman; François Debré (1942–2020), journalist; Bernard Debré (1944–2020), urologist and politician; and Bernard's fraternal twin, Jean-Louis Debré (1944–2025), politician.
 See Debré family.

 Government

-Michel Debré became the Garde des Sceaux (Minister of Justice) in the cabinet of General de Gaulle on 1 June 1958.
+Michel Debré became the Garde des Sceaux and Minister of Justice in the cabinet of General de Gaulle on 1 June 1958.
 He played an important role in drafting the Constitution of the Fifth Republic, and on its acceptance he took up the new position of Prime Minister of France, which he held from 8 January 1959 to 1962.

 After the 1962 Évian Accords referendum that ended the Algerian War and gave self-determination to Algeria was approved by a nearly ten-to-one margin, de Gaulle replaced Debré with Georges Pompidou.
 In November, during the parliamentary elections that followed the dissolution of the National Assembly, Debré tried to be elected as deputy for Indre-et-Loire.
-Defeated, he in March 1963 decided to go to Réunion, an island that he had visited for less than 24 hours on 10 July 1959, on a trip with President de Gaulle.
+Defeated, in March 1963 he decided to go to Réunion, an island that he had visited for less than 24 hours on 10 July 1959, on a trip with President de Gaulle.
 The choice reflects Debré's fear that what remained of the French colonial empires would follow the path trodden by Algeria: that of independence for which he was not sympathetic.

 Debré wanted to take action against the Communist Party of Réunion, which had been founded by Paul Vergès a few years earlier.
 The movement sought self-determination for the island and the removal of its position as an overseas department and had staged demonstrations on the island a few days earlier.
-He also noted that the invalidation of Gabriel Macé's election as Mayor of Saint-Denis rendered the post open to the opposition and so he took the decision to contest it.
+He also noted that the invalidation of Gabriel Macé's election as Mayor of Saint-Denis rendered the post open to the opposition and so he took the decision to contest the election.

-Debré returned in the government in 1966 as Economy and Finance Minister.
-After the May 1968 crisis, he became Foreign Minister and, one year later, served as Defence Minister of President Georges Pompidou.
+Debré returned to the government in 1966 as Economy and Finance Minister.
+After the May 1968 crisis, he became Foreign Minister and, one year later, served as Defence Minister under President Georges Pompidou.
 In that role, he became a hated figure of the left because of his determination to expropriate the land of 107 peasant farmers and shepherds on the Larzac plateau to extend an existing military base.
 The resulting civil disobedience campaign was ultimately victorious.

 Considered as a guardian of the Gaullist orthodoxy, Debré was marginalised after the election of Valéry Giscard d'Estaing as President of France in 1974, whose foreign policy Debré criticised with virulence.
 In 1979, Debré took a major part in the Rally for the Republic (RPR) campaign against European federalism and was elected member of the European Parliament to defend the principle of the Europe of nations.
 However, Debré later accused Jacques Chirac, and the RPR moderated their speech.
 Debré was a dissident candidate in the 1981 presidential election but obtained only 1.6% of votes.